-Over the past several years, Google has faced three antitrust cases by the European Commission regarding Google Shopping, AdSense, and Android’s dominance in the smartphone market.
-The Commission’s ruling regarding Android will likely arrive in July, sources now tell Politico.
-Last year, Google was ordered to pay a fine of $2.8 billion in a similar antitrust case, but experts now say that this most recent penalty could be even larger.
+Over the past several years, Google has faced three antitrust cases by the European Commission, regarding Google Shopping, AdSense, and Android’s dominance in the smartphone market.
+The Commission’s ruling regarding Android is set to arrive in a few days — and many are waiting to see whether this ruling will involve major implications for Android as a whole.

-“A competitive mobile internet sector is increasingly important for consumers and businesses in Europe,” Margrethe Vestager, the European Union antitrust czar, said when first announcing the charges against Google.
+“A competitive mobile internet sector is increasingly important for consumers and businesses in Europe,” Vestager said when first announcing the charges against Google.
 “We believe that Google’s behavior denies consumers a wider choice of mobile apps and services and stands in the way of innovation by other players, in breach of EU antitrust rules.”

 Even so, rivals and market watchers believe fines and regulations won’t make a significant difference.

 Seemingly to keep the “pure” theme intact, Google pushes smartphone makers to install the Chrome browser and other first-party apps if Google Play is present.
 But

 “Android is utterly dominant,” CCS Insight’s Geoff Blaber told Reuters.
 “Whatever the ruling, manufacturers are heavily reliant [on